Trekky12/MMM-ModuleToggle/README.md

 You can toggle between show and hide with:
 payload: {hide: [], show: [], toggle:["clock"]}

-## Hide/Show Modules triggered through notifications of other modules
+## Hide/Show Modules through notifications emitted by other modules

-You can hide or show a module by notifications send by other modules.
+You can hide or show a module through notifications emitted by other modules.
 You need to define which notifications should trigger hide/show or toggle of modules state in the config.

 An example is below: